Methodology

 • IT: distributions ignored, taxes only at realization.

-• NL partnered case uses the same marginal rate for both partners (v1 simplification).
+• NL partnered case uses the same marginal rate for both partners (simplification).

-• Annual rebalance treated as cost-basis-preserving (a v1 simplification).
+• Annual rebalance treated as cost-basis-preserving (a simplification; in practice rebalancing crystallises gains).